 Creating a system that would foster increased agricultural energy independence while also enabling year-round cold climate food production has huge potential significance for local farmers, businesses and universities.
 Since then, Crockenberg has worked to implement projects to use and reuse organic materials to reduce the cost of energy at UVM.
 In 2012 Crockenberg and Cooke received first place in UVM’s Clean Energy Fund competition for their proposal to research and then build a carbon-negative, compost heated production and research greenhouse on UVM’s Horticultural Farm.

 On campus, Crockenberg has been active in areas beyond energy efficiency.
-A Charlotte, Vt. native, Crockenberg is a co-founder of the Ecological Design Summit, and he is also a wilderness TREK leader and a UVM Outing Club leader.
-He self-designed his ecological food and energy systems major, and he is currently a renewable energy policy intern at the Vermont State House.
-After graduation, he intends to create a non-profit redevelopment firm that works with communities to implement projects that repurpose older, under-used spaces into structures that integrate local food and renewable energy production projects (similar to his Moran Plant proposal).
+A Charlotte, Vt. native, Crockenberg was a co-founder of the Ecological Design Summit, and was also a wilderness TREK leader and a UVM Outing Club leader.
+He self-designed his ecological food and energy systems major, and he was a renewable energy policy intern at the Vermont State House.
+Currently, he is a founder of Room 9 Redevelpment, a project manaagement company for urban redevelopment in Burlington.

 Tad Cooke '14, Udall Scholar

 Tad Cooke’ 14 was named a 2012 Udall Scholar.
-A Charlotte, Vermont native and a sustainable food and energy systems major, Tad has worked to fundamentally rethink the way organic material has been used and reused in the way that society produces food and energy.
-In 2012 Tad, along with fellow student Erick Crockenberg ’14, received first place in UVM's Clean Energy Fund competition for their proposal to research and then build a carbon-negative, compost heated production and research greenhouse on UVM’s Miller Farm.
+A Williston, Vermont native and a sustainable food and energy systems major, Cooke worked to fundamentally rethink the way organic material has been used and reused in the way that society produces food and energy.
+In 2012 Cooke, along with Erick Crockenberg ’14, received first place in UVM's Clean Energy Fund competition for their proposal to research and then build a carbon-negative, compost heated production and research greenhouse on UVM’s Miller Farm.
 This would be the first greenhouse of its kind in the country.
-Tad also helped create UVM’s Ecological Desgin summit, and are also the university’s lead project coordinators on an EPA P3 grant, which will help them further fund the research on heat system technology for the greenhouse operation.
+Cooke also helped create UVM’s Ecological Desgin summit, and are also the university’s lead project coordinators on an EPA P3 grant, which will help them further fund the research on heat system technology for the greenhouse operation.

 On campus, Tad has also been a wilderness TREK leader as well as a trip leader and UVM Kayak Club treasurer.
 He is a volunteer EMT on Colchester Rescue, and has volunteered for Burlington’s Farm2School Program, as well as on Bread & Butter Farm.
-After graduating from UVM, Tad plans to continue his research in graduate school while pursuing a degree in community development and applied economics.
-With his education, he intends to create a company that designs self-sustaining food and energy systems which will create healthy foods while producing the energy that can be used to run the system.
+Currently, he is a founder of Room 9 Redevelpment, a project manaagement company for urban redevelopment in Burlington.

 2011 Udall Scholars